brechtm/rinohtype/doc/advanced.rst

 This sections serves as a reference for various building blocks making up RinohType.
-The information presented here is useful for those who want to learn how document templates and styling work in RinohType, which is helpful when creating custom style sheets and document templates.
+The information presented here is useful for those who want to learn how element styling works in RinohType, which is helpful when creating custom style sheets.

 Flowables and Inline Elements